simpleid/simpleid.github.io/docs/2/openid.md

 Under the OpenID specifications, an identifier can be a [URI](http://en.wikipedia.org/wiki/URI) or an [XRI](http://en.wikipedia.org/wiki/XRI).
 In most cases, an identifier will be a [URL](http://en.wikipedia.org/wiki/URI), a form of a URI.
 This section assumes that you will choose an identifier in the form of a URL.

-{% panel 'warning' %}
+> [!WARNING]
-It is very important that you follow the requirements in this section carefully.
+> It is very important that you follow the requirements in this section carefully.
 A substantial number of problems encountered when using SimpleID is caused by not having the identifier specified correctly.
-{% endpanel %}

 The identifier must satisfy the following requirements.